meken/pod-identity/README.md

     --identity-resource-id $ID_RES_ID
 ```

-If you already have some secrets in your key vault, you can skip this, otherwise put some sample data in there.
+If you don't have any secrets in the vault, put some sample data in there.

 ```bash
 az keyvault secret set --vault-name $KV --name mySecret --value 42